soco21/soco21/assignment-2/Group8-a2.md

 The Row enum can determine itself which row is between itself and another row.

-- [ ] Move:getCoordinatesBetween: ColIndex between in Column selber berechnen
+- [x] Move:getCoordinatesBetween: calculate ColIndexBetween in Column

+The Column enum can determine itself which column is between itself and another column.

 - [ ] Move:isJumpMove: rowDiff in Row berechnen